qcode-software/qcode-ui/docs/dbRecordSet.md

 Intended for internal use.
 Sets the current field.
 Prefer "fieldChange" to control focus.

 ## $.fn.dbRecordSet("fieldChange", newField)
-Change the current fiel, switching to the new field.
+Change the current field, switching to the new field.